Gutek8134/AID-state-creator/README.md

 -   Opera 50 or newer
     but I've only tested it with Firefox.
 Create an issue if something seems wrong on your browser.

-WARNING: Current version isn't compatible with AID dice rolling items update.
+Current version is compatible with AID dice rolling items update.

 # Values